eigenlambda123/eigenlambda123/README.md

 **Project10X** is my personalized, project-driven approach to mastering backend development and foundational math skills through a curated set of real-world projects and problems.

 - **Backend Builder Series:**
-  A focused roadmap of ~8–10 backend projects that cover APIs, authentication, filtering, aggregation, deployment, and testing (planned).
-I’ve completed two projects and continue building new ones to deepen my backend expertise.
+  A focused roadmap of ~10 backend projects that cover APIs, authentication, filtering, aggregation, deployment, and testing (planned).

 - **Linear Algebra Edition:**
   Learning linear algebra deeply using projects inspired by Gilbert Strang’s textbook.
 This series emphasizes intuition, proofs, and practical applications to build strong mathematical foundations.